-What type of media-based resources could you use?
+What type of multimedia resources could you use?

-Creating content to use within your teaching is a great way to enhance your students experience.
-Media-based resources can be added in a number of different ways from interviews with experts in the industry to case studies and simulations.
+Creating content to use within your teaching is a great way to enhance your students’ experience.
+Multimedia resources can be added in a number of different ways from interviews with experts in the industry to case studies and simulations.

 Creating a video with an industry expert or guest lecturer is an easy way to add video into your teaching and learning material for a module.
 This could be simply recording a talking head video interview with the expert about a topic within the module.

 Having interviews with experts in the industry is a great way to enhance your module and give it reach outside the classroom.
 This approach can get a certain learning objective across to your students in an engaging way while giving it industry relevance.

 You may even want your students to help devise the questions for the interview, thereby gaining specific information that they feel is relevant to them.

 You can easily create a video using your own mobile device to film the interview.
 Please ensure all permissions are obtained before recording and sharing any videos created.

 – Adam Civval, Derby Graduate, from Greendog Media, discusses what the future holds for mobile technology and its use within business.